-In factual comparison, she may be a little less gray than Harry Dexter White, or the numbers of communist sympathizers in government between the 30’s and the 50’s, the lingering overhang of a romantically viewed of the Russian Revolution.
+In factual comparison, she may be a little less gray than Harry Dexter White, or the numbers of communist sympathizers in government between the 30’s and the 50’s, the lingering overhang of a romantically viewed Russian Revolution.
 Yet people are still arguing about whether White was a spy.

 So why prosecute Maria Butina?
 These reasons contend in the mind of a prosecutor:

 - A strong FARA case.
 The F.B.I. is very reluctant to submit a case to federal prosecutors unless it’s very strong.
 Winning is part of the mystique that serves as a deterrent, and keeps strong the incentive for the defendant to plea-bargain.